prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 ---
 layout: page
 title: Conditional Ad Units - <font color="red">NEW!</font>
-description: Using labels for conditional bids
+description: Using labels for conditional ad units
 ---

 <div class="bs-docs-section" markdown="1">

-# Conditional Bids and AdUnits
+# Conditional Ad Units

-Prebid 1.0 introduced the `sizeConfig` feature primarily for [responsive ad designs]({{site.baseurl}}/dev-docs/feature-responsive.html), focusing on constraining sizes based on device.
-But a number of other scenarios are supported as well:
+The `sizeConfig` feature is useful for [responsive ad designs]({{site.baseurl}}/dev-docs/feature-responsive.html), but a number of other scenarios are supported as well:

 1. What if some bidders should be skipped for some devices?
 1. What if some bidders have different parameters for different devices?
-1. What if some AdUnit auctions should be skipped entirely for some devices?
+1. What if some ad unit auctions should be skipped entirely for some devices?
 1. What if some bid requests apply only to users originating from certain countries?

 By supporting these scenarios, header bidding can be more efficient - the browser can send bids to a more surgical set of bidders based on device size or other attributes the page code can create.

-Before going into how these scenarios work, a few words about the design of Prebid's approach.
-With Prebid 1.0, we introduce 'labels', which are just generic tags.
-Labels are defined by code in the page and then used by certain AdUnits and bids.

 The basic steps are:

-1. Build up an array of labels from two sources: either as an output of sizeConfig or as an optional argument to requestBids().
+1. Build up an array of 'labels' from two sources: either as an output of `sizeConfig`, as an optional argument to [`requestBids()`]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.requestBids), or both.
 1. Apply label targeting to AdUnits or specific bids.

-Let's jump into an example.
+See below for examples.

+* TOC
+{:toc}

 ## Use Case: What if some bidders should be skipped for some devices?

-Say a particular bidder is focused on mobile phone demand, so it's really not worthwhile for either party to send them requests from display or tablets.
+Say a particular bidder is focused on mobile phone demand, so it's really not worthwhile to send them requests from display or tablets.

-We'll start with how to set up the labels from sizeConfig:
+We'll start with how to set up the labels from `sizeConfig`:

 {% highlight js %}